 The amount of interest you can collect, how you can proceed on foreclosure due to non-payment, and everything else is all up to the discretion of the county.
 This is a local game all the way through.

 Trying to work out the rules for a bunch of counties that you’ve never been to and investing without actually seeing any of these properties poses a good deal of risk.

 My first suggestion is to pick a county that you live in or close to and stick with that.
 Go deep with just one or two local counties.
-Get to know the folks that run that auctions, get to know the rules and understand the laws for tax lien sales in that area.
+Get to know the folks that run those auctions, get to know the rules, and understand the laws for tax lien sales in that area.

 What Makes Tax Liens a Risky Investment

 Tax lien investing is not without some risk.
 The common problems are:

 - You can’t see the condition of the property before bidding and buying

 - You’re likely going to fast a lot of competition

 - You might have to pay for other liens on the property if you take it over

 - Selling the property once you become the owner is not as easy as you think